What’s to Know about the Iceland Population?

 Icelanders have utilized some of these extreme geographical conditions to their benefit.
 For example, the heat from volcanic geysers provides warmth for many of the country’s buildings.
 They also create the prime requirements for agricultural hothouses.

 However, regardless of ingenuity, this formidable geography limits migration into the country quite a bit compared to other European countries.
+Additionally, NATO maintains air policing in Icelandic airspace as part of Iceland’s security policy

 How Iceland’s Climate Affected Population